How to Spot Real Brass While Thrift Store Shopping

-Do you love finding metal pieces when you are out thrift shopping or while at a flea market sale?
+Do you love finding metal pieces when you are out thrift shopping or at a flea market?
 Brass has become one of my favorite pieces to find for our home decor.
-I have found lamps, containers and so many candlesticks!
+I have found lamps, containers, and so many candlesticks!

 The candlesticks have a special place in my heart because they remind me of a certain special lady in my life.
 That story is for another day.
 Today, let’s figure out how to tell if something is brass!